KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MyScoreboard by dathbe](https://github.com/dathbe/MMM-MyScoreboard)

+1. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-1. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+2. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-2. Recommendation: Found `axios` in file `ESPN.js`: Replace it with built-in fetch.
+3. Recommendation: Found `axios` in file `ESPN.js`: Replace it with built-in fetch.
-3. Recommendation: Found `axios` in file `SNET.js`: Replace it with built-in fetch.
+4. Recommendation: Found `axios` in file `SNET.js`: Replace it with built-in fetch.
-4. Recommendation: Found `axios` in file `SNET_YD.js`: Replace it with built-in fetch.
+5. Recommendation: Found `axios` in file `SNET_YD.js`: Replace it with built-in fetch.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MySenseHat by framboise-pi](https://github.com/framboise-pi/MMM-MySenseHat)